In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 Advantages of Two-Stroke Engine Over Four Stroke:

-- The two-stroke engine gives one working stroke for each revolution of the crankshaft.
+- This engine gives one working stroke for each revolution of the crankshaft.
 The four-stroke gives one working stroke for every two revolutions of the crankshaft.
 Hence, the power developed by a two-stroke engine is twice that developed by a four-stroke engine for the same engine speed and cylinder volume.

 - The turning moment on the crankshaft is more even in a two-stroke engine.
 Due to one working stroke for each revolution of the crankshaft, and so it needs a lighter flywheel in it.